vincentherrmann/vincentherrmann.github.io/_blog/wasserstein.md

 ## Wasserstein Distance

 Lastly, we have to consider continuous probability distributions.
 We can of course view them intuitively as discrete distributions with infinitely many states and use a similar reasoning as described so far.
 But as I mentioned at the beginning, we will try something neater.
-Let our continuous distributions be $p_r$ and $p_\theta$, and the joined distribution with marginals $p_r$ and $p_\theta$ be $\pi(p_r, p_\theta)$.
+Let our continuous distributions be $p_r$ and $p_\theta$, and the set of joined distributions with marginals $p_r$ and $p_\theta$ be $\pi(p_r, p_\theta)$.
 Then the Wasserstein distance is defined as

 $$
 W(p_r, p_\theta) = \inf_{\gamma \in \pi} \iint\limits_{x,y} \lVert x - y \lVert \gamma (x,y) \, \mathrm{d} x,y = \inf_{\gamma \in \pi} \mathbb{E}_{x,y \sim \gamma} \left[ \lVert x - y \lVert \right].